 Since graduating Clare has created award-winning design solutions for a multitude of clients both at world-class and local boutique agencies in San Francisco and Las Vegas.
 She also studied under two influential painters, and in early 2008 began to show her first series of paintings since moving to the United States.

 Clare lives and works in the San Francisco Bay Area where she continues to explore new interpretations of her experience as a Taiwanese artist abroad.
-She enjoys dancing, doodling, planting succulents and music in her free time.
+She enjoys dancing, planting succulents and music in her free time as well as creating graphics inspired by her beloved country, Taiwan (www.mightytaiwan.com).